 1. Hiking backpack

-Pro tip: if you want to keep your phone close to your hands, try out the smart Reeloq package for smartphones It is very handy and reliable, you just attach it to your backpack and your phone will be within the reach to take photos, answer the calls or seach the map within seconds.
+Pro tip: if you want to keep your phone close, try out the smart Reeloq case for smartphones.
 You can get 10% discount by using this link. (code ANDA10)

 2. Good hiking shoes or boots

 Personally, I prefer hiking boots because I stumble a lot when I am tired and kicking a rock can be painful.
 Recently, I bought La Sportiva hiking boots (around 130 € with a discount) and I am very happy with their performance.
 I also own Adidas Terrex shoes (around 70 €) for non-demanding terrain.

 Pro tip: The more you hike the better (and more expensive) shoes you need.
 You’ll get there eventually.
 If you only buy one, I highly recommend getting shoes with Gore-Tex (waterproof) material.